wentaoshang/NDN-on-Node/README.md

 NDN on Node
 ===========

-NDN.JS running on Node.js.
-This library is implemented in pure JavaScript.
+NDN on Node (NoN) is an NDN library running on Node.js.
+It is implemented in pure JavaScript.
+The usage is quite different from the original browser-based NDN.JS library but more similar to PyCCN in that it is used to implement standalone NDN applications.

+Major changes from NDN.JS:

+* Use TCP rather than WebSocket to connect to local ccnd
+* Use Node.js Buffer object rather than JavaScript ArrayBuffer to hold NDN packets in memory
+* Implement key management interfaces, such as load key from PEM files
+* Use callback-based rather than closure-based NDN event model

 Usage
 -----